nomocas/dothat/README.md

 Lighweight (2.0 Ko minified gzipped) and so useful.

-It has to be seen through Domain Specific Multi-Modeling (DSMM) Approach, where every logical level from business domain to technological domains are encouraged to be described by DSLs.

 ## Usage

 First of all, a Dothat is just like a Promise A+ (in fact it is a Promise A+ with just a second argument that is forwarded in each then/catch).
 So everywhere the program accepts a Promise, it accepts a Dothat.